iay/mdq-server-docker/incommon/README.md

 Install the service configuration as follows:

     # apt-get install inotify-tools
-    # cp service/mdq_incommon.conf /etc/init
+    # cp service/mdq-server-incommon.conf /etc/init
-    # initctl start mdq_incommon
+    # initctl start mdq-server-incommon

 ### `systemd` Integration

-`service/mdq_incommon` is for `systemd`-based systems.
+`service/mdq-server-incommon` is for `systemd`-based systems.
 It is at present untested.